Innovation-Cell/AnnotationTools/README.md

 3. You can modify annotation using defined Keyboard shortcuts (which can be modified according to usage) or clicking on corresponding button or checkbox.<br>
 ![Alt text](TrafficSignSample.png "Title")

-4. If image is not good or not usable for training use wrong button to delete image.<br>
+4. If image is not good or not usable for training then use wrong button to delete image.<br>

 5. When annotation gets complete click on correct button (or keyboard shortcut).
 Images gets transferred to final_images folder and Annotation json file is created with name same as image name and appropriate extension.<br>